 \subsection{Metrics}

 We evaluate the obtained saliency predictions according to the following standard metrics used by the community.\\ \textbf{Area Under the Curve (AUC) \cite{AUCJ}}: Saliency prediction can be interpreted as classifying fixation vs non-fixation points.
 The area under the ROC curve shows the trade-off between true positives (TP) and false positives (FP).
-A higher AUC score indicates less FPs.\\ \textbf{Normalized Scanpath Saliency (NSS)} \cite{NSS}: This metric compares the predicted saliency values at the ground-truth fixation points to the average predicted saliency.
+A higher AUC score indicates less FPs.
+While AUC computes the TP and FP rates using all the ground-truth fixation points, \textbf{sAUC}\cite{sAUC} samples FP points from ground-truth fixations of other observers, compensating for center bias in natural images by taking for inter- and intra-observer variability into account. \\ \textbf{Normalized Scanpath Saliency (NSS)} \cite{NSS}: This metric compares the predicted saliency values at the ground-truth fixation points to the average predicted saliency.
 An NSS score of one indicates that the predicted saliency values at the ground-truth fixation points are one standard deviation above the average.\\ \textbf{Kullback - Leibler Divergence (KL)} \cite{kld}: The KL measures the cumulative distance between the predicted and the ground-truth saliency maps.
 A KL score close to zero indicates a better approximation of the ground-truth saliency map by the predicted one.\\ \textbf{Pearson’s correlation coefficient (CC)} \cite{ccmetric}: This metric measures the linear relationship between the predicted and ground-truth saliency maps.
 It ranges from -1 to 1.
 A CC score close to one indicates a strong linear correlation between the two maps.\\ \textbf{Similarity (SIM) score \cite{simmetric}:} The similarity score sums the minimum value between the predicted and the ground-truth saliency maps over all pixels.
 A similarity score of 1 indicates a perfect prediction since both of the maps are probability distributions summing to 1.\\ \textbf{Information Gain (IG) score \cite{infogain}:} The information gain is a information-theoretic metric which measures the difference in average log-likelihood between the predicted saliency map and center-bias prior.